Table of Contents

 - Dispute resolution clauses, if included, have not prevented Lowe’s from going to court.
 However, they may have aided in the early stages of the dispute.
 Dispute resolution clauses set out clear steps to help resolve a dispute, hopefully ensuring that parties do not need to spend time and money going to court.

-If you need assistance drafting your dispute resolution clause, or resolving your matter, get in touch with our litigation lawyers on 1300 544 755.
+If you need assistance drafting your dispute resolution clause, or resolving your matter, get in touch with LegalVision’s dispute resolution lawyers on 1300 544 755 or fill out the form on this page.